 Ralph is clearly seen in the arcade game Tapper, which was a 1983 game where the player character is a bartender.
-The movie uses the Budweiser-sponsored original instead of its sequel, Root Beer Tapper.
-One of the space marines is even drunk, not to mention the Nicelanders usually drinking alcohol, adding Rum to the cake, Pacman "eating" the Martinis, and the fact Gene is almost never seen on screen without a drink in his hand.
+The movie uses the Root Beer Tapper version, but the bartender is from the Budweiser-sponsored original rather than the Root Beer soda jerk.
+One of the space marines is even drunk, not to mention the Nicelanders usually drinking alcohol, adding rum to the cake, Pac-Man "eating" the Martinis, and the fact Gene is almost never seen on screen without a drink in his hand.
 This much alcohol it makes one wonder why they didn't just use the original Budweiser version.

 While sorting through the lost-and-found in Tapper, Ralph comes across Zangrief's briefs.
-Ralph later steals a space marine's uniform and uses those briefs to cover his, um, bits.
+Ralph later steals Markowski's uniform and uses those briefs to cover his, um, bits.

 Also, how did Zangief lose his trunks at a bar in the first place?

 When the camera pans over the candy audience, we first see "Assorted Fans" cheering with high-pitched voices.
 Then the camera pans over the part where candy "with nuts" sits.
 They cheer at a much lower pitch.

 Go Karting with Bowser: Ralph and Felix are reasonably polite with each other when they aren't playing their game, though averted in the case of the Nicelanders who are rude, wary, insensitive, or all three towards Ralph.